Convenience. Don’t you just love it? I know I do.

 But just like washing dishes the old-fashioned way gave me time to contemplate life and a thinking space, face-to-face meetings make things so much more personal and keep bonds alive.

-That’s not always possible I know but I think the key going forward needs to be more engagement on social media and less of the stalking by status update!
+That’s not always possible I know but I think the key going forward needs to be more on social media and less of the stalking by status update!

 So what about social media and business?